dart-lang/test/doc/json_reporter.md

 A debug event is emitted after (although not necessarily directly after) a `SuiteEvent`, and includes information about how to debug that suite.
 It's only emitted if the `--pause-after-load` flag is passed to the test runner.

+The `isolateID` parameter is only set when the test runner has spawned an isolate for the suite in question, which it currently does only for the command-line VM.
+If the remote debugger connects to the [VM service protocol][VM service], it can use this ID to determine which isolate contains the current test suite.

 Note that the `remoteDebugger` URL refers to a remote debugger whose protocol may differ based on the browser the suite is running on.
 You can tell which